 With all of the above being said, the best tip would be to consider putting an offer in on a new build.
 The logic behind this is quite obvious in that only new builds qualify for the FHOG.
 When you stand to get back 10% of the selling price, that amounts to a sizeable amount of money.

-Indeed, there are big opportunities for first home buyers, so if you have been teetering on your decision to buy, this information might be just what you need to get you started.
+Indeed, there are big opportunities for first home buyers, so if you have been teetering on your decision to buy, this information might be just what you need to get start.
 Remember, the slump in the housing market won’t last forever and lenders may not offer the same deals you can get today.
 Now really is the time to get on the property ladder and you’d be foolish not to try.

 Alex Morrison has worked with a range of businesses giving him an in depth understanding of many different industries including home improvement, financial support and health care.
 He has used his knowledge and experience to work for clients as diverse as Acacia Pest Control, Cosh Living and Me Bank to help them reach their business goals.